-A. Yes.
-The online seminar is offered on liv and/or on-demand at ACEDS.org for an additional charge, or as part of the CEDS Certification Package.
-Seminars take place once per month on average, and consist of three 90-minute, live webcasts presented over three days.
-Seminars address the themes and subjects that candidates will see on the exam, but do not teach to the specific scenarios on which test questions are built.
+A. Yes, the online seminar is offered live and/or on-demand at ACEDS.org as part of the CEDS Certification Package.
+Live seminars take place quarterly, and consist of three 90-minute, live webcasts presented over three days.
+Seminars address the themes and subjects that candidates will see on the exam, but does not teach to the specific scenarios on which test questions are built.

 Q. How often do I need to renew my CEDS certification?

-A. The CEDS certification expires after two years.
-Certified persons must pay a recertification application fee and record appropriate continuing education credits to maintain certification.
-If certification lapses, a member must retake the exam to regain certified status.
+A. The CEDS certification must be renewed every two years.
+Certified persons must pay a recertification application fee and record appropriate continuing education credits to maintain CEDS certified.
+If the CEDS certification lapses, the member must retake the exam to regain certified status.
 The CEDS Exam Candidate Handbook, which may be downloaded at no charge, has complete information about certification eligibility, recertification and other requirements.
 Recertification criteria can also be viewed here.